katherinew5896/sep11-freedom-project/tool/learning-log.md

     player.jump()
 })
 `````
-This is the basic to add a sprite, you can change the name and give it a different position.
+This is the basic way to add a sprite, you can change the name and give it a different position.
-Another code I learned was adding different sprite together and making shapes.
+Another code I learned was adding different sprites together and making shapes.
 `````js
 add([ pos(80, 240),
 rect(700, 20),